+Here’s why you should follow your instinct to achieve success!
 I was ready to start my day at BHIVE Workspace S6 with the steamy cup of coffee when I met Prajakta Karande , the only employee working out of Bangalore for Hunt and Badge Consulting.
 Hunt & Badge is a tech recruiting firm founded by Pichumani Durairaj, a former Amazonian, who has more than a decade of rich experience in recruitment.
 They have their offices at Chennai, Bangalore and Pune.
 Recruiting is their passion!

 Tell us about your professional journey, the trip that started from your college days to being a working mom.

-By then I had the experience of working as software engineer, programmer and product developer, only to realize that technical jobs are very demanding in all terms and contexts.
+By then I had the experience of working as a software engineer, programmer and product developer, only to realize that technical jobs are very demanding in all terms and contexts.
 I took a career break to spend time with my kids and ponder on finding my passion.
-Now, I am working as Growth and Business Manager for Hunt and Badge Consulting.
-I find this profession as right match for me as my jobs nurtures me and provides with the opportunity to talk to people and talk about people.
-Being from software industry provides me with an edge over others as I can understand the jargon better and thus, come out with expected results in lesser time.
+Now, I am working as a Growth and Business Manager for Hunt and Badge Consulting.
+I find this profession the right match for me as my job nurtures me and provides me with the opportunity to talk to people and talk about people.
+Being from the software industry provides me with an edge over others as I can understand the jargon better and thus, come out with expected results in lesser time.

-You are surrounded by young entrepreneurs at BHIVE, what will you offer as hiring tip to them?
+You are surrounded by young entrepreneurs at BHIVE, what will you offer as a hiring tip to them?

-You are only employee of your company working from Bangalore.
+You are the only employee of your company working from Bangalore.
 What motivates you to work every day?

 Talking about being a working mom, how difficult do you find managing your kids?

 Frankly, it was very difficult initially.
-I took career break and ensured that I remain with my little ones when they needed me.
-But now my kids are grown up, they are old enough to take care of their day to day activities with minimal attention, or what I can say is with less interference (laughs).
+I took a career break and ensured that I remain with my little ones when they needed me.
+But now my kids are grown up, they are old enough to take care of their day-to-day activities with minimal attention, or what I can say is with less interference (laughs).
 I have matched my working hours with their school hours.
 Also, I would like to mention that my elder one – my daughter understands the situation and encourages me to work.

 We at BHIVE love to read and would like to know about the book you are reading now, would you recommend it to others?